Jim Clark (film editor)

 Jim Clark (24 May 1931 – 25 February 2016) was a British film editor and film director.
 He has more than forty feature film credits between 1956 and 2008.
-Clark directed eight features and short films.
-Among his most recognized films are Midnight Cowboy (1969, as creative consultant), Marathon Man (1976), The Killing Fields (1984), and Vera Drake (2004).
+Clark directed four feature films along with a handful of short films.
+Notably, he served as a creative consultant for Midnight Cowboy (1969).
+His most noted editing credits included Marathon Man (1976), The Killing Fields (1984), and Vera Drake (2004).
 In 2011, Clark published Dream Repairman: Adventures in Film Editing, a memoir of his career.

 Early life

 Clark was born in 1931, and grew up in Boston, Lincolnshire.
 He was educated at Oundle School in Northamptonshire and founded the Oundle Film Society in 1947.